-(x) The name of the arbitrator, his or her total fee for the case, and the percentage of the arbitrator's fee paid by each party; and(xi) The arbitrator's professional affiliations.

-(b) Information published pursuant to this title must be updated at least quarterly, and made available to the public in a computer-searchable format, which shall be accessible at the website of the private company administering the arbitrations, if any, and on paper upon request.

-(c) No private company shall have any liability for collecting, publishing, or distributing the information in accord with this section.
+- (ix) The amount of the claim, the amount of the award, and any other relief granted, if any; - (x) The name of the arbitrator, his or her total fee for the case, and the percentage of the arbitrator's fee paid by each party; and - (xi) The arbitrator's professional affiliations. - (b) Information published pursuant to this title must be updated at least quarterly, and made available to the public in a computer-searchable format, which shall be accessible at the website of the private company administering the arbitrations, if any, and on paper upon request. - (c) No private company shall have any liability for collecting, publishing, or distributing the information in accord with this section.